 I ask people, “Who are you?”
-Men usually respond with their name #1, what they do #2, or what they have done or achieved #3.
-Women usually respond relationally, “I’m a wife; a mother;” etcetera.
+Men usually respond with their name first, what they do second, or what they have done or achieved third.
+On the other hand, women usually respond relationally, “I’m a wife; a mother;” etcetera.

 But, do you really know who you are?
 We would like to believe that we are whoever or whatever we think we are.
 This usually turns out to be whoever or whatever we would really like to be but not.
 I am fascinated that so many people really do not know who they are.